ChoroukMalmoum/Documentation-Platform/source/Tabular_data/overview.rst

 Overview
 ++++++++
-Welcome to the documentation for Our Application !
-This document provides an introduction and overview of the features and functionality offered by our application.
+Welcome to the documentation for the Tabular data Application !
+This document will help you understand the functionalities of this part of the GIIADS Platform
 **Table of Contents:**

 - `Introduction <#overview>`_